mightyflavieee/digital-forensics-and-cybercrime/README.md

-# Digital Forensics and Cybercrime
+# Digital Forensics and Cybercrime Summaries
 ## Intro 💬
 This repository contains summaries from the course *Digital Forensics and Cybercrime*, academic year 2021/2022.